Axway/amplify-central/content/en/docs/connect_manage_environ/connect_aws_gateway/deploy-your-agents-with-amplify-cli.md

     * There is a graphical environment (optional)
     * You can use AWS CLI to run commands (creating bucket / creating SSM parameter / run Cloud formation template)
 * An Amplify platform user account that has the **Platform Administrator** and **Central Admin** roles
-* (optional) An Amplify platform service account to run the configuration in headless mode.
+* An Amplify platform service account to run the configuration in headless mode (optional)

 ## Agent runner machine pre-requisites

-The agents run on an EC2 instance, ECS Fargate cluster or directly on a Docker container.
+The agents run on an EC2 instance, ECS Fargate cluster, or directly on a Docker container.

 The agents must have access to:

-* the platform URLs described in [Administer network traffic](/docs/connect_manage_environ/connected_agent_common_reference/network_traffic/) either directly or via a proxy.
+* The platform URLs described in [Administer network traffic](/docs/connect_manage_environ/connected_agent_common_reference/network_traffic/) either directly or via a proxy
 * AWS API Gateway / AWS CloudWatch / AWS SQS

 ## Configure the agents with Axway Central CLI

-To configure the agents, use Axway Central CLI.
-This CLI will prompt you for answers regarding your Gateway installation, the service account used to ensure the connectivity from the agent to Amplify platform, and where to store the discovered APIs in the Amplify platform.
+Use Axway Central CLI to configure the agents.
+This CLI will prompt you for answers regarding your Gateway installation, the service account used to ensure the connectivity from the agent to the Amplify platform, and where to store the discovered APIs in the Amplify platform.

 ### Step 1: Install Axway Central CLI

 Follow the instructions described in [Install Axway Central CLI](/docs/integrate_with_central/cli_central/cli_install/).

-You can validate that your installation is correct by running: `axway central --version`
+You can validate that your installation by running: `axway central --version`.

 ### Step 2: Folder preparation